mastodon/goldfinger/README.md

 [travis]: https://travis-ci.org/tootsuite/goldfinger
 [gemnasium]: https://gemnasium.com/tootsuite/goldfinger

-A Webfinger client for Ruby.
+A WebFinger client for Ruby.
 Supports `application/xrd+xml` and `application/jrd+json` responses.
-Raises `Goldfinger::NotFoundError` on failure to fetch the Webfinger or XRD data, or `Goldfinger::SSLError` if something is wrong with the HTTPS connection it uses.
+Raises `Goldfinger::NotFoundError` on failure to fetch the Webfinger or XRD data, can also raise `HTTP:Error` or `OpenSSL::SSL::SSLError` if something is wrong with the HTTPS connection it uses.

+- **Does not** fall back to HTTP if HTTPS is not available
+- **Does** check host-meta XRD, but *only* if the standard WebFinger path yielded no result

 ## Installation